Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 Figure~\ref{fig:workflow} shows our 3-stage workflow.
 The \emph{preprocessing stage} translates the input, a pair of conjunctive queries, into a polynomial.
-First is the preparation step~(\textcircled{ 1}), as described in Section~\ref{sec:preparation}.
-It can directly detect some trivial cases where containment does not hold.
+First is the preparation step~(\textcircled{ 1}), as described in Section~\ref{sec:preparation}, which can detect certain trivial cases.
 Simplification~(\textcircled{ 2}) and the addition of constraints~(\textcircled{ 3}) are optional, and either combination can result in different polynomials.
-If the problem is recognized as trivial~(\textcircled{ 4}), it is directly answered.
+Trivial problems~(\textcircled{ 4}) are answered directly.

-Next is the decision whether to solve the problem using QAOA or annealing in the \emph{quantum stage}.
+Next is the decision whether to use QAOA or annealing in the \emph{quantum stage}.
 If the problem is constrained or has a degree higher than two, the system defaults to QAOA (steps~\textcircled{ 5} and~\textcircled{ 6}).
 In all other cases, the system follows the user's preference~(\textcircled{ 7}).
-Our backend solvers can be either simulator software, or quantum devices (\textcircled{ 8}).
-Table~\ref{tab:solvers} states the diverse set of backends integrated in our prototype implementation, and Appendix~\ref{appendix:system} provides details.
-Performing several measurements, we obtain a set of bitvectors.
-Each encodes a bit-matrix, as introduced in Section~\ref{sec:theory}.
+Our solvers can be either simulator software, or quantum devices~(\textcircled{ 8}).
+Software libraries (from Qrisp and D-Wave) provide access to solvers (Appendix~\ref{appendix:system} provides architectural details).